Parental benefit in Denmark

 You must also be with your child every day, i.e. be physically present with the child during your leave.

 If you are receiving full salary during part of your leave, you must not apply for parental benefit until the salary stops.
-You can also apply for parental benefit if part of your salary ceases during the leave, as in some cases you will be entitled to a certain amount of parental benefit alongside your salary.
+You can also apply for parental benefit if part of your salary ceases during the leave, as in some cases you will be entitled to a supplementary amount of parental benefit alongside your salary.

 If you receive full pay from your employer throughout your leave, you cannot apply for parental benefit.